faricamago/seng513-202501-group-14/README.md

 - `firebaseStorageHelper.js`
 - `firebase-config.js`

-To request access to these files, please contact the following project members:
+To request access to these files, please contact:

-- aarushi.roychoudh1@ucalgary.ca
-- farica.mago@ucalgary.ca
 - cole.briggs@ucalgary.ca

 ### Run the App